Birds

 • male and female incubate

-• they are used to hunting in pairs, so must adapt to hunting alone while their partner incubates
+• they are used to hunting in pairs, so they must adapt to hunting alone while their partner incubates

 • chick = 100 grams